3-D in eight parts (do re mi fa sol la ti do)

 "How was the vacation in Florida"? someone asked.
 "Did you see Lisa Vergara"?

 "It was great", came the answer.
-If people do not already know, in Florida the mountain is the sky, les grand tetons, and the most beautiful for clouds.
+If people do not already know, in Florida the clouds are the mountains and the sky is the top.

 "Very nice, and a sea shell".